 Many cataract surgery patients experience posterior vitreous detachment (PVD) after their cataract operation.
-Satish Modi, M.D. a Cataract Surgeon in NY at Seeta Eye Centers with offices serving the Hudson Valley in Poughkeepsie, Fishkill and Carmel, New York explained why.
+Satish Modi, M.D. a Cataract Surgeon in NY at Seeta Eye Centers with offices serving the Hudson Valley in Poughkeepsie, Yorktown and Carmel, New York explained why.
 “While there might not be a direct cause and effect relationship we can point to, there are in fact a number of reasons why we see more patients with posterior vitreous detachment (PVD) after their cataract surgery.”
 Some possible factors that may contribute to this experience include:

 - The vitreous changes that lead to vitreous liquefication and instability and ultimately PVD are age-related, as are cataracts and the need for cataract surgery.

 - Removal of a cataract can allow mechanical space shifts in the vitreous gel and perhaps increase the odds of PVD.

 - Biochemical changes actually do occur following cataract surgery and these appear to increase the likelihood of PVD, particularly if the posterior lens capsule is opened.